LIVSN’s Sustainable Product Line

 But how can you tell when a product is made with long-lasting, high-quality materials?

 How do you know when the price tag is worth it?

 Here are a few qualities you should look for in your outdoor clothing before making that investment.

 1. Durable, Dynamic, High-Quality Materials

 Some outdoor pieces include stretchy materials such as Spandex to provide a natural fit and flexibility.
-Whether you’re rock climbing or scrambling on talus en route to the summit, clothing with Spandex, such as LIVSN’s Flex Canvas Pants, won’t restrict your movements.
+Whether you are rock climbing or scrambling on talus en route to the summit, clothing with a gusseted crotch like our Flex Canvas Pants, won’t restrict your movements.

 3. Eco-Friendly and Sustainable

 The clothing industry is the world’s second-largest polluter, so if you’re committed to sustainability and making the world a better place, then look for a company that shares those values.
 Buy products from manufacturers that are mindful of every part of the process, from the fibers to production and everything in between.

 We use fabrics that are recycled or natural as much as possible.
 Natural fibers require less water to grow and less processing.
 Fabrics made from post-consumer plastic bottles reduce waste from landfills.